-- (1) Measure the clearance when the center of the carriage upper roller is 100 mm from the top of the inner mast. - (2) Measure the clearance at upper, middle and lower rollers after loosen the adjust screws from the side rollers.
-Shift the carriage to one side to bring the roller into contact with the inner mast, and measure the clearance between the roller side face and mast at the closest position on the opposite side to the following value by inserting the carriage roller shim. - Standard clearance C = 0~0.6mm - · Shim thickness - 0.5, 1.0mm - (3) Distribute the shim thickness equally to the left and right roller.
-Refer to Carriage assembly. - (4) After the adjustment, the carriage should move smoothly along the overall mast length.
+- 1 Measure the clearance when the center of the carriage upper roller is 100 mm from the top of the inner mast. - 2 Measure the clearance at upper, middle and lower rollers after loosen the adjust screws from the side rollers.
+Shift the carriage to one side to bring the roller into contact with the inner mast, and measure the clearance between the roller side face and mast at the closest position on the opposite side to the following value by inserting the carriage roller shim.

+- Standard clearance $C = 0 \sim 0.6 \text{ mm}$ - Shim thickness 0.5, 1.0 mm - 3 Distribute the shim thickness equally to the left and right roller.
+Refer to Mast load roller and back up liner, removal and Installation. - 4 After the adjustment, the carriage should move smoothly along the overall mast length.